WallarooLabs/wally/book/python/using-connectors.md

 Care has been taken to keep the API simple and the runtime assumtions unobtrusive so it's easy to hook up the library to existing code.
 Read down below for more information on how this works.

-Connectors themselves are composed to two parts.
+Connectors themselves are composed of to two parts.
 First is the entry in your application builder which explains how encoding and decoding of the content works as well as giving each connector instance a name and direction of flow (source or sink).
 Second is the script which is a local process which runs side-by-side with Wallaroo.
 We'll look at each part in turn in the sections below.

 ## Using A Connector In Your Application